lysu/lysu.github.io/source/_posts/2015-02-02-how-to-deal-with-non-heap-or-native-memory-leak.markdown

 ### Summary
 ---

-Using heap dump, we can find java heap problem, but Java and Java-Libary also have chance to non-heap memory leaked.
+Using heap dump, we can find java heap problem, but Java and Java-Libary also have chance to make non-heap memory leak.

-When use nio-libary, we must take care the direct memory usage, using libary carefully, and better let `java.nio.Bits` be monited(also this way is trick.)
+When use nio-libary, we must take care the direct memory usage, using nio libary carefully, and should better let `java.nio.Bits` be monited(also this way is trick.)

 In addition to `nio` problem, mis-used JNI api also lead the non-heap memory leak, too.
 We should try `pmap or /proc/[pid]/smaps` to found which jar/lib/stack/file might using much memory..then use `gdb` to watch content of blocks to help our analysis.